 Adopted stage projects are eligible to receive the following benefits:

-- Will become an official “Technical Project” under the ASWF charter and may receive additional resources or support as determined by the Governing Board.
+- Be considered as one of the “TAC Projects” under the ASWF Charter. and may receive additional resources or support as determined by the Governing Board.

 - Right to refer to the project as an officially adopted project of ASWF, and receive highest priority for participating in events and other collaborative activities sponsored by ASWF.